Kris Jenner Dishes On Why Kourtney Kardashian Is Currently Filming ‘KUWTK’ After Announcing Her Exit

 Family & fashion ????
 So honored to be on the cover of @CRfashionbook’s Fall/Winter special limited edition collector’s issue with my girls @kimkardashian @kourtneykardash @kyliejenner @khloekardashian @kendalljenner #CR15 Thank you so much @carineroitfeld for an incredible shoot.
 CRFashionBook.com Photographed by @hejishin, styled by @ronnie_hart hair by @clydehairgod, makeup by @ash_kholm #CRFashionBook #family #love #mygirls

 Kris also said that it was Kourtney’s love for her family and the show that ultimately brought her back.
-Kourtney, along with her famous siblings, have been filming the E! series since 2007.
+Kourtney, along with her famous siblings, has been filming the E! series since 2007.
 Fans have watched as Kourtney evolved from the single big sister on the show to a single mother of three children.
 Kris said filming the show, in general, was never her reason for wanting to leave.

 “We actually all really enjoy doing the show because we get to be together all day,” Kris continued.
 “We’re about to start our 19th season, which is filming [right now].
 So yeah, I just think she would miss us.”

 Both Kim and Khloe Kardashian echoed Kris’ sentiments shortly after Kourtney announced she was leaving the show.
 The two said that several family members have left the show in the past, including their brother Rob Kardashian.
-They also pointed out that the family members eventually come back to the show, and they didn’t think that Kourtney will be any different.
+They also pointed out that the family members eventually come back to the show, and they didn’t think that Kourtney would be any different.

 While Kourtney hasn’t shared if she will be as visible on the show in Season 19, Season 18 of Keeping Up already has fans buzzing about the show.
 A trailer for the new season shows Kim and Kourtney involved in a fight that results in a physical altercation.
 Kris talked about the fight for a bit on Ellen.
 The mother of six shared that once she saw the fight herself, she told her daughters to “grow up.”